i2p/i2p.syndie/bin/readme.txt

 flag -Djava.library.path=/some/directory/containing/native/swt/libs
 On linux machines, that may be /usr/lib, or for those with eclipse installed, it may be some convoluted directory under the eclipse dir.
+OSX users will also need to specify -XstartOnFirstThread as a command line parameter

 So, as a windows example:
  javaw -cp lib\syndie.jar;lib\hsqldb.jar;lib\swt.jar syndie.gui.SWTUI